-Here in this blog, as someone who has spent one month traveling Iran, living in Isfahan for three months, and learning the culture, I’ll try to explain the best I can what I’ve learned to the best of my ability.
+Here in this blog, as someone who has spent one month traveling in Iran, lived in Isfahan for three months, and has learned the culture, I’ll try to explain what I’ve learned to the best of my ability.

-First of all the money, you’ll use the most—Iranian Rial.
-The magic money that most of the notes look the same has an unusual about of 0’s and also gets called Toman.
+First of all, the money.
+Rial, the magic money where most of the notes look the same and have an unusual amount of zeroes and is commonly referred to as Tooman.

-So what’s the difference between Rial and Toman if it’s the same money?
+So what’s the difference between Rial and Tooman if they’re the same money?

-Well simply because of how large the number of the price can be for simple everyday things in Iran like for example dinner for a couple could be 2,500,000 Rial or even just buying some snacks at the store could be 400,000 Rial.
-So often you may hear the salesperson say for a 400,000 sale, for example, 40 Toman.
+Well, that’s simply because of how high the price can be for simple everyday things in Iran.
+For example, dinner for a couple could be 2,500,000 Rial, or even just buying some snacks at the store could be 400,000 Rial.
+So, more often than not you will hear the salesperson call a total amount of 400,000 Rials 40 Tooman.

-If you see, there is the pattern of as the number gets bigger in Farsi, the more words you have to say in comparison to English, so in Farsi, it is much faster to shorten it down and only mention the base number of the price instead of the full amount.
+So, there is a pattern in Farsi where the higher the number is, the more words you have to say.
+So in Farsi, it is much faster to shorten it down and only mention the base number of the price instead of the full amount.

-Now, do you bring dollar, Euro, or your bank card to Iran?
-What currency is the best?
+Now, do you bring dollars, Euros, or your credit/debit card to Iran?
+Which currency is the best?

-Well, to start your regular bank card won’t work inside Iran due to sanctions, Iran’s banking system doesn’t work with the rest of the world, and their banking is 100% domestic, meaning you have to bring all the money you need for your trip with you in cash.
+Well, to start off, your regular credit/debit card won’t work inside of Iran due to sanctions.
+Iran’s banking system doesn’t work with the rest of the world, and their banking is 100% domestic, meaning you have to bring all the money you need for your trip with you in cash.

 But what currency should you bring, and what if you feel uncomfortable carrying such a large amount of money with you?

 Well, you can bring both Euros and Dollars and pretty much wherever you go, both will be accepted.
-But in my opinion, it is better to bring Euro.
-The reason I suggest Euro is most hostels, hotels, guest stays, and bazaar shops will give you the price in Euro.
-So from this, it’s 100% better to pay in Euro because then you don’t need to trust them on the exchange rate that they use.
-You pay the price they gave you or your booking site such as HostelWorld offered.
-If you try and pay in a hostel, for example, in Rial, they generally will determine the price based on the highest Euro/Dollar to Rial rate at the time to convert from euro/dollar to Rial.
-They will try and give your change back at the lowest rate so safer and easier to if you were given a price in Euro to pay in Euro.
+But in my opinion, it is better to bring Euros.
+The reason I say that is because most hostels, hotels, guest stays, and bazaar shops will give you the price in Euro, so you don’t need to double check the exchange rate that they use.
+You pay the price as they tell you, or as your booking site such as HostelWorld offered.
+If you try and pay in a hostel in Rials, they generally will determine the price based on the highest Euro/Dollar to Rial rate at the time, and give you your change back based on the lowest rate.
+So, it’s safer and easier for you if you were to pay in Euros.

-If you are feeling uncomfortable carrying such a large amount of money in Iran, it is still possible to get a tourist bank card inside Iran:
+If you are feeling uncomfortable carrying such a large amount of money in Iran, it is still possible to get a tourist debit card inside Iran:

-The easiest way to do this is via our friends at “Mahcard” They only need a copy of your passport and visa and can deliver your credit card to your hostel where then they will show you how to use it, reload money onto it which can be done with Visa/Mastercard and cash.
-Their fees as of June 2020 were 19 Euros for the service fee and the credit card, and when you’re finished in Iran, they can meet with you and give you the remaining balance back in Euros or Rial.
+The easiest way to do this is via our friends at Mahcard.
+They only need a copy of your passport and visa and can deliver your debit card to your place of accommodation, where they will show you how to use it and reload money onto it (which can be done with Visa/Mastercard and cash).
+Their fees as of June 2020 were 19 Euros for the service fee and the debit card, and when you’ve finished your journey in Iran, they can meet with you and give you the remaining balance back in Euros or Rial.